Trying to decide between the cities of Split and Dubrovnik for your upcoming Croatian adventure? I get it, it’s a tough call!

 But, and this certainly was something I wasn’t entirely prepared for, you’ll find that many of Croatia’s beaches are rocky.
 In fact, unless you know where to go, sand can be hard to come by.

 In Dubrovnik, the nearest public sandy beach is easy access from the old city — Banje Beach.
-While beautiful with excellent views, this spot can get absolutely swarming with people on hot days and isn’t the most relaxing place to spend your time.
+While excellent views, this spot can get absolutely swarming with people on hot days and isn’t the most relaxing place to spend your time.
 Some of the other great beaches (both sandy and rocky) nearby are Sveti Jakov, Kupari, and Copacabana.
 Just keep in mind some of these beaches have minimum spends.

 On the other hand, the closest public beach to Split’s downtown is Bacivce, which is a sandy beach and is a major nightlife spot (it gets pretty crowded during the day too).